koljapluemer/obsidian-learning-patience/README.md

 ![overview of the learning patience game in Leitner's book](patience.png)

-*Learning Patience* is essentially a rapid mode of Spaced Repetition.
+*Learning Patience* is essentially rapid mode Spaced Repetition.

 ## Using This Plugin